 If your child is not ready to read yet, you can simply focus on picture matching.

-Since my son can read about 200 Chinese characters, he is ready to match all 3 parts!
+Since my son can read a few hundred Chinese characters, he was more than ready to match all 3 parts in our Chinese language version!

-Typically, you would present 3-4 animals at a time and and work your way up.
+In general, I like to start with present 3-4 new concepts (eg, animals) at a time and work our way up.
 More than that could be too confusing or overwhelming.

-For parents who are learning Chinese and Korean with their children, here are the translations of the animals we included!
+For parents who are learning Chinese and Korean with their children, here are translations of each animal in the printable pack!

 - Zebra / 斑马 / 斑馬 (Bānmǎ) / 얼룩말